 On November 28, 2012, the Windsor-Essex Parkway was named after one of Windsor’s most popular politicians – the Right Honourable Herb Gray.
 Mr. Gray represented Windsor as a member of parliament for an unprecedented 13 consecutive terms.
 During his career, he served as minister for numerous federal departments, Deputy Prime Minister and Chair of the International Joint Commission.
 Mr. Gray was bestowed the title “Right Honourable” by the Governor General on January 15, 2002.
 Naming the Parkway after the Right Honourable Herb Gray is a fitting tribute.
 The Rt.
 Hon.
 Herb Gray Parkway will service a major trade gateway between Canada and the U.S. – a relationship Mr. Gray strengthened with his service.

-Given the nature of this project, construction of the Parkway is no small feat.
-WEMG and PIC will complete construction by sub-contracting out a large majority of products and services.
-Wherever possible, these contracts will be awarded to local companies and will be worth hundreds of millions of dollars.
-To view more information on Parkway construction, visit our construction page.
+Given the nature of this project, construction of the Parkway was no small feat.
+WEMG and PIC completed construction by sub-contracting out a large majority of products and services.
+Wherever possible, these contracts were awarded to local companies and were worth hundreds of millions of dollars.

 Community input has played an integral role in this project.
 Residents, business owners, stakeholders and local municipalities helped create the Parkway and its unique features.
 Through the DRIC study, design completion and construction, the community has provided invaluable input, ideas and feedback.
 To view materials from public meetings visit our info centre page.
 To view meeting presentations and documents delivered during the DRIC study visit http://www.partnershipborderstudy.com/meetings.asp.